 Dave Chesson is the founder of Kindlepreneur.com and bestselling author of several books.
-He’s also the creator of kdp rocket, a software tool that helps authors find the best keywords to rank their books.
+He’s also the creator of Publisher Rocket, a software tool that helps authors find the best keywords to rank their books.

 Dave Chesson started his online marketing career building niche websites.
 He’d make money through people clicking on advertisements on those websites and through affiliate commissions from products he would advertise on the site.